adjust/xamarin_sdk/doc/android/android.md

 ### <a id="user-attribution"></a>User attribution

 Like described in [attribution callback scetion](#attribution-callback), this callback get triggered providing you info about new attribution when ever it changes.
-In case you want to access info about your user's current attribution when ever you need it, you can make a call to following method of the `Adjust` instance:
+In case you want to access info about your user's current attribution when ever you need it, you can access to following property of the `Adjust` instance:

 ```cs
 AdjustAttribution attribution = Adjust.Attribution;